k-bx/k-bx.github.io/articles/drinker.md

   = undefined
 ```

-Using `lem`, we can made our first case-splitting continuation on `allOrCounterex` and finish the proof:
+Using `lem`, we can make our first case-splitting continuation on `allOrCounterex` and finish the proof:

 ```haskell
 allOrCounterexC1